PauloPortugal/dropwizard-guice-jpa/README.md

 - API documentation provided by [swagger.io](http://swagger.io//) and [swagger UI](http://swagger.io/swagger-ui/)
 - Database migrations provided by [FlywayDB](https://flywaydb.org/)
 - [Docker](https://www.docker.com/) as the containerisation solution
+- using [Hate](https://github.com/blackdoor/hate) library as HATEOAS with HAL implementation

 How to start the DropwizardGuice application
 ---